mangadev-dev-to/hands-on-kafka/README.md

+Embark on a journey into real-time data processing with Kafka!
+Discover how to set up Kafka clusters, build streaming applications, and unlock new insights for your projects.
+Whether you're a seasoned developer or a curious enthusiast, this hands-on guide will empower you to harness the full potential of Kafka.

-# What is Kafka in a nutshell?
+## What is Kafka in a nutshell?

 Kafka is a distributed streaming platform designed for handling real-time data feeds with high throughput and fault tolerance.
 It operates through servers and clients communicating via a high-performance TCP network protocol.
 Kafka can be deployed on various infrastructures including bare-metal hardware, virtual machines, and containers, both on-premise and in cloud environments.